akargl/TweeterApp/README.md

 * [0.5 FuzzyCoin] Limit the amount of Javascript frameworks (because they can enable DOM based XSS).
   * We only use the external javascript provided by [Bootstrap](https://getbootstrap.com), [jquery](https://jquery.com/), and [popper.js](https://popper.js.org/).

+## Authentication

+* [1 point] Secure password storage
+  * Adaptive one-way function; e.g. Argon2, PBKDF2, scrypt.
+Salt the password (nonce, different for each user)
+  * Passwords are hased using PBKDF2.
+A different salt is used for every user password.
+* [1 point] Enforce reasonable password policy
+  * No empty password, minimum length is 8 characters, only ASCII characters allowed.
+  * Similarity to the username is measuerd.
+If they are too similar, the password is rejected.

+### Optional walls

+* [1 FuzzyCoin] Rate limiting with Google RECAPTCHA is implemented

+## Authorization

+* [2 points] Server-side checking for sufficient privileges on every request; e.g. session identifier, unguessable file links (for less sensitive resources)
+  * Also protect static resources
+* [1 point] Ask for password for sensitive requests
+  * Following actions are protected by additional password requests:
+    * User deletes his own account
+    * Admin deletes another user
+    * Admin promotes another user to an admin

 ## Session Management